Logistic Managers analyze and coordinate an organization’s supply chain – the system

 Explain the impact of logistics and supply chain operations on a firm’s profitability,

-identifying the steps necessary to evaluate and purchase a new product or service,
+identifying the steps necessary for strategic procurement to evaluate and purchase

-Explain the role of transportation and identify the resources needed for domestic
+Explain the role of transportation management and identify the resources needed for

 The Logistics Management Program has also received recognition as SupplyChainManagementEDU.org